Stephen Goldsmith: 1996 gubernatorial election

-Goldsmith was the Republican nominee for Governor of Indiana in 1996 against Lt.
-Gov. Frank O'Bannon.
+Goldsmith was the Republican nominee for governor of Indiana in 1996 against Lieutenant Governor Frank O'Bannon.
 O'Bannon defeated Goldsmith 52% to 47%.
 Despite being mayor of Indianapolis, Goldsmith failed to win Marion County, which includes Indianapolis.
 O'Bannon overcame an early deficit in the polls by focusing on his long history of public service, his true Indiana roots, and the alleged mismanagement of the city of Indianapolis while Goldsmith was mayor.
 The Goldsmith campaign was unable to successfully rebut "allegations of influence peddling" and accusations that cuts in spending had undermined the city's ability to process sewage.
 "Polls also showed that his negative campaign ads were unpopular with voters."

 Chief domestic policy advisor

 Goldsmith was chief domestic policy advisor to President George W. Bush in the 2000 campaign and then served as Special Advisor to President Bush on faith-based and not-for-profit initiatives.
-He was appointed chair of the board of directors for the Corporation for National and Community Service in 2001, a position he still holds.
+He was appointed chair of the board of directors for the Corporation for National and Community Service in 2001, a position he held until 2010.